-26 @jackschroedercreative We think your post is great and would love to share it on our website!
+@jackschroedercreative We think your post is great and would love to share it on our website!
 To accept mention us in a comment with #YesVolvoUSA.
 T&C's at http://live.storystream.it/Volvo-car-us/rights

-19. The terms and conditions that Volvo identified in their comments are 1 2 unreasonable, especially to a professional photographer.
-Volvo would be free to use 3 the Photos in all media, in perpetuity; and Schroeder would receive no compensation or creative input.
-Thus, on May 3, 2019, Schroeder emailed Volvo 4 explaining that while he was flattered by their interest in his work, he would not 5 license the Photos under the terms offered.
-Instead, Schroeder offered to negotiate a 6 license, and sent links to his personal website, which featured additional images 7 Volvo might want to use.
-Schroeder never received a response to this email, and he 8 assumed that Volvo was interested in the Photos only if they could use them without 9 paying compensation.
+18. The terms and conditions that Volvo identified in their comments are unreasonable, especially to a professional photographer.
+Volvo would be free to use the Photos in all media, in perpetuity; and Schroeder would receive no compensation or creative input.
+Thus, on May 3, 2019, Schroeder emailed Volvo explaining that while he was flattered by their interest in his work, he would not license the Photos under the terms offered.
+Instead, Schroeder offered to negotiate a license, and sent links to his personal website, which featured additional images Volvo might want to use.
+Schroeder never received a response to this email, and he assumed that Volvo was interested in the Photos only if they could use them without paying compensation.
 Unfortunately, he had no idea how right he was.
-10

-A.

-Volvo uses the Photos in its global advertising campaign.
+A. Volvo uses the Photos in its global advertising campaign.

-20. On or about November 19, 2019, to increase sales, attract new customers, and enhance its brand goodwill, Volvo published an Instagram "story" (a collection of images that is available to view for a limited time) featuring the Photos as the sole creative element.
+19. On or about November 19, 2019, to increase sales, attract new customers, and enhance its brand goodwill, Volvo published an Instagram "story" (a collection of images that is available to view for a limited time) featuring the Photos as the sole creative element.
 As seen in the images below, Volvo used a special "swipe up" feature that directs the viewer to an external (i.e. outside of Instagram) website where they can purchase a featured product-in this case, the Volvo S60.

-If this unauthorized use were not enough, Volvo also posted the Photos on its verified Pinterest page, which boasts over 10 million monthly viewers-even going so far as to include the Photos as the page's main header:
+20. If this unauthorized use were not enough, Volvo also posted the Photos on its verified Pinterest page, which boasts over 10 million monthly viewers-even going so far as to include the Photos as the page's main header:

-Unlike Volvo's Instagram "story," the images posted to Volvo's verified Pinterest account do not credit Schroeder as the photographer; and while Volvo has removed its copies of the Photos from Instagram, all eleven of the Photos inexplicably remain available to view on Pinterest to this day.1 Like its Instagram story, Volvo's Pinterest pages directed its 10 million+ monthly viewers to a dedicated website where they could read about and purchase an S60.
+Unlike Volvo's Instagram "story," the images posted to Volvo's verified Pinterest account do not credit Schroeder as the photographer; and while Volvo has removed its copies of the Photos from Instagram, all eleven of the Photos inexplicably remain available to view on Pinterest to this day.
+Like its Instagram story, Volvo's Pinterest pages directed its 10 million+ monthly viewers to a dedicated website where they could read about and purchase an S60.

-18 22.
-The images that Volvo published to its verified Pinterest page included 19 not only those that Schroeder had posted to Instagram, but two others that he had 20 made available only on a promotional web page and the personal website identified 21 in his May 3, 2019 email rejecting Volvo's request to use his Photos for free.

-22 23.
-On November 20, 2019, Schroeder emailed Volvo explaining that they 23 were using his Photos without his authorization, and that this use had not only 24 damaged him, but also Ms. Sumida.
-Specifically, Schroeder explained that "because 25 the images posted by @VolvoCarsUSA featured female talent that is currently in an 26 exclusivity contract with a specific automotive brand, her modeling agency is not happy about the situation," and that "for a brand to post the images as an online social campaign, it puts her career in jeopardy."
-Out of concern for his friend's career, and in the interest of reaching a quick and amicable solution, Schroeder requested that the images featuring Ms. Sumida be removed.
+- The images that Volvo published to its verified Pinterest page included 21. not only those that Schroeder had posted to Instagram, but two others that he had made available only on a promotional web page and the personal website identified in his May 3, 2019 email rejecting Volvo's request to use his Photos for free. - 22.
+On November 20, 2019, Schroeder emailed Volvo explaining that they were using his Photos without his authorization, and that this use had not only damaged him, but also Ms. Sumida.
+Specifically, Schroeder explained that "because the images posted by @VolvoCarsUSA featured female talent that is currently in an exclusivity contract with a specific automotive brand, her modeling agency is not happy about the situation," and that "for a brand to post the images as an online social campaign, it puts her career in jeopardy."
+Out of concern for his friend's career, and in the interest of reaching a quick and amicable solution, Schroeder requested that the images featuring Ms. Sumida be removed. - Receiving no response, Schroeder emailed Volvo again two days later, 23. repeating his concerns, and requesting that her images be removed from Volvo's social network sites.
+Volvo responded by thanking Schroeder for notifying them and stating that the Photos "would not be used going forward." - Unfortunately, Volvo failed to comply with Schroeder's request.
+24.